The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 There was a time, Levy quipped, when his station was off the air on Saturday evenings.
 He said, "Nobody in Philadelphia stayed home on Saturday night to listen to the radio, so there wasn't much sense in our broadcasting."
 In the spring of 1935, WCAU became the first radio station in the United States to sign a contract to purchase "full-service" broadcast rights for national and international news from United Press (a forerunner of UPI, United Press International).
 The UP agreement took effect starting on May 20, 1935.
 According to UPI, they were "the first news service to supply news to broadcasters."
 During the second world war, WCAU had the only the U.S. military accredited female war news correspondent from a local station, Katherine L. Clark.

-Somewhere between 1926 and 1946 (probably 1934), the corporate name changed to the WCAU Broadcasting Company.
-In November of 1946, citing a desire "to confine our interests to network holdings," the Levys sold the station to J. David Stern and his newspaper, the Philadelphia Record.
+In October of 1946, citing a desire "to confine our interests to network holdings," the Levys sold the station to J. David Stern and his newspaper, the Philadelphia Record.
 It sold for six million dollars, the largest station sale in radio history up to that time.
 The Record announced plans for the construction of a large broadcasting center on the southwest corner of Broad and Spring Garden Streets, encompassing the entire block south to Buttonwood.
 The plant was never constructed.
+Both of the Levy brothers would have had seats on the Board of Directors of the Philadelphia Record.

 By February of 1947, the newspaper ceased operations (because of labor troubles) and its rights to purchase the WCAU stations went to the Philadelphia Evening Bulletin newspaper, which at that time owned WPEN AM & FM and the construction permit for WPEN-TV, Channel 10.
-The Bulletin purchased WCAU AM & FM, sold off the less powerful WPEN AM & FM (WCAU-FM and WPEN-FM flipped frequencies) to Sun Ray Drugs and transferred WPEN-TV's construction permit (January 16, 1948) to WCAU becoming WCAU-TV.
+The Bulletin purchased for approx. 11 million dollars WCAU AM & FM, sold off the less powerful WPEN AM & FM (WCAU-FM and WPEN-FM flipped frequencies) to the Sun Ray Drug Store chain (they operated 150 stores in their peak) for $3,700,000 and transferred WPEN-TV's construction permit (January 16, 1948) to WCAU becoming WCAU-TV.
 Isaac "Ike" Levy went on to also become an officer of the NAB, the National Association of Broadcasters.
-Frank Sinatra and Ava Gardner were married at Ike's Philadelphia mansion on Schoolhouse Lane.

 The 1958 price included both the stations (WCAU AM, FM & TV) and the land the building sat on (a prime piece of real estate).
 Since that time, the back lot where "Action in the Afternoon" originated from has been sold off for office space.
 Two years later, the Bulletin applied for and received a CP (Construction Permit) for a new radio station WPBS (We're Philadelphia's Bulletin Station).